Humphery7/virtual_mental_health_chatbot/README.md

 - [License](#license)

 ## Introduction
-Virtual Therapist Health GPT is an innovative project aimed at creating a virtual therapist using natural language processing (NLP) techniques.
+Virtual Mental Health Chatbot Health GPT is an innovative project aimed at creating a virtual caretaker(Not for purposes of replacing an actual therapist, but to serve as a first aid) using natural language processing (NLP) techniques.
 The model leverages a BERT encoder attached to an LSTM decoder to understand and generate therapeutic conversations, helping users manage their mental health effectively.

 ## Data Collection
 The data used in this project has been collected from various sources, including: